Welcome to the beginning of our eagle adventure this year.

 ...discover each new day of our online virtual expedition here on the Expedition Class website... (start earlier or later if need be).

 You'll find a series of brand-new, cross-curricular, FREE online education resources, developed by Art Education Australia in collaboration with the Bookend Trust.
+The link to the introductory information is below.
 Each lesson builds on the information that James and I present in the day's short video.
+All the Australian (and Victorian) Curriculum links are included.

 Discover the other days via the numbers below 'Expedition Class' at the top left of this page.